lupyuen/zig-pinephone-mach/README.md

 # GLFW Error

-mach fails with a GLFW Error when we run it...
+Mach fails with a GLFW Error when we run it...

 ```bash
 $ zig build example-rotating-cube -Ddawn-from-source=true